Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-for-beginners.html.markdown

 ## Understand that it doesn’t always go right

-Of course, travel doesn’t always go right and flight-free travel is no exception.
+Of course, travel doesn’t always go right and flight-free travel is no exception!
 Trains can be delayed or cancelled, coaches break down, and ferries won’t run in bad weather.

 Try not to curse the flight-free travel gods – remember that flights get cancelled too.
-All travel comes with a risk of delays and problems, and those moments tend to overshadow the majority of the time when it runs smoothly.
-At least it will make a good story!
+All travel comes with a risk of delays and problems, so try not to let those moments overshadow the majority of the time when it runs smoothly.
+And if it does all go wrong, at least it will make a good story!

 ## Staying put is awesome too